 Do you have alternative ways for customers to get through a transaction without touching the keypad?

 Customers may opt to purchase items with Apple Pay or with credits cards that offer contactless, “tap and pay” technology at the point-of-sale.
-Customers may also shop online, and until further notice, there will be free delivery on any purchase on Walgreens.com, with no minimum purchase required.
-We are also cleaning our keypads frequently throughout the day.
+Customers may also shop online at Walgreens.com, with free delivery on any purchases over $35.

 Are you taking extra precautions to keep your stores clean?